Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Solution method for minimum disequilibrium

-The proposed solution method is given in \Cref{alg:CG}.
-This algorithm is adapted from the general algorithm from \cite{blankenshipEA76} for the solution of SIP.
-That work and subsequent generalizations \citep{mitsos11,harwoodEA16} explore this general class of methods further and other details of their implementation.
-However, we note one distinction, which is that the method in \cite{blankenshipEA76} is just a lower bounding method; because we are essentially dealing with a feasibility problem, we get an upper bound ``for free,'' which distinguishes this method from \cite{blankenshipEA76,harwoodEA16,mitsos11}.
+The overall solution method is given in \Cref{alg:CG}.
+The structure to note is that in the lower bounding problem, Problem~\eqref{md_ref_LB}, at any iteration $k$, the set $Y_i^{L,k}$ is a subset of $Y_i$ (for each $i$).
+In other words, $Y_i^{L,k}$ is a subset of the feasible set of the $i^{th}$ player, and so we have that $g_i^*(x) \le \inf\set{ g_i(x, z_i) : z_i \in Y_i^{L,k} }$.
+Thus, Problem~\eqref{md_ref_LB} is a relaxation of Problem~\eqref{md_ref}, and so $\munderbar\delta^{k}$ is a lower bound on $\delta$, as desired.
+By solving the player problems, we add constraints to the lower bounding problem and improve the lower bound.
+This general structure is also shared by the algorithm from \cite{blankenshipEA76} for the solution of SIP.
+Similar extensions in the context of SIP are explored in \cite{djelassi2017hybrid,harwoodEA16,turan2023optimality}.

+However, the specialization of this class of SIP solution methods to finding equilibria is novel and unexplored.
+Furthermore, in our general setting, both the lower bounding problem and the player subproblems can be nonconvex MINLPs, which are generally difficult to solve exactly (i.e., with a zero percent optimality gap), especially for large-scale instances.
+Consequently, practitioners may wish to solve these instances to provable approximate optimality within a given non-zero tolerance, e.g., $0.1\%$, and use the primal and dual bounds instead of a more difficult-to-obtain optimal objective function value with $0\%$ optimality gap.
+To this end, \Cref{alg:CG} allows for approximate solution of the various subproblems, making it relevant as a method for guaranteeing an approximate minimum disequilibrium when faced with challenging MINLP subproblems.

-The initial values of the $Y_i^L$ sets can be arbitrary; they should merely be nonempty so that Problem~\eqref{md_Nash_LB} is not unbounded on the first iteration.
-In practice, initially each $Y_i^L$ set should be finite as well (otherwise we have missed the point of the algorithm, which is to avoid infinite constraints).
+We remark on a few details of the algorithm.
+The initial subsets $Y_i^{L,0}$ can be arbitrary; they should merely be nonempty so that Problem~\eqref{md_ref_LB} is not unbounded on the first iteration.
+In practice, initially each $Y_i^{L,0}$ set should be finite as well (otherwise we have missed the point of the algorithm, which is to avoid infinite constraints).
 Single points are added to them through the course of the algorithm and so they remain finite.
+Further, since $0$ is an {\it a priori} lower bound on $\delta$, the lower bound is initialized as $\delta^{L,0} = 0$.
+Meanwhile, \Cref{alg:CG} can terminate in one of two ways.
+Either: \begin{enumerate} \item At Step~\ref{step:early_term}, the approximate solution of Problem~\eqref{md_ref_LB} is feasible, and thus approximately optimal, for Problem~\eqref{md_ref}.
+Specifically, if $w_i^k \le g_i^{L,k}$ for all $i$, then $(x^k, y^k, w^k)$ is feasible in Problem~\eqref{md_ref}.
+Since $(x^k, y^k, w^k)$ is feasible, its objective value $\bar\delta^{L,k}$ must be greater than $\delta$.
+Then we have $\munderbar{\delta}^k \le \delta \le \bar\delta^{L,k} \le \munderbar{\delta}^k + \epsilon^k$.
+Thus, if the lower bounding problem is solved accurately enough ($\epsilon^k \le \varepsilon$), then $(x^k, y^k, w^k)$ is $\varepsilon$-optimal in Problem~\eqref{md_ref}.